Deterministic generation of qudit photonic graph states from quantum emitters: Graph state generation

-With these ingredients in hand, our proposal for generating 1D linear photonic qutrit graph states comprised of only $CZ$ edges (as in Fig.~\ref{fig:qutrit-cluster}(a)) from a quantum emitter with three ground levels is as follows:
+{ We now show how to generate 1D linear photonic $q$-level qudit graph states comprised of only $CZ$ edges (as in Fig.~\ref{fig:qutrit-cluster}(a)) from a single $q$-level quantum emitter.
+Here, the only nonzero components in the upper triangle of the adjacency matrix are along the superdiagonal, $\Gamma_{i,i+1}=1$, and so the target graph state with $n$ photons is (using Eq.~\eqref{eq:general_graph_state})